Abha: Geography and climate

 Abha is located in the southern region of Asir at an elevation of about 2270 m above sea level.
 Abha lies on the western edge of Mount Al-Hijaz, near Jabal Sawda, the highest peak in Saudi Arabia.
 Treating the Asir Mountains as part of the Sarawat, the landscape is otherwise dominated by the Sarawat Mountains.

-The climate of Abha is Subtropical Highland Climate (Köppen: Cwb) and it is influenced by city's high elevation.[inaccessible source] The city's weather is generally mild throughout the year, becoming noticeably cooler during the "low-sun" season.
+Abha has a subtropical desert climate (Köppen: BWh) that is influenced by city's high elevation.
+However, the city shows weather trends that of a subtropical highland climate, apart from the lower than usual precipitation levels.
+The city's weather is generally mild throughout the year, becoming noticeably cooler during the "low-sun" season.
 Abha seldom sees temperatures rise above 35 C during the course of the year.
-The city averages 278 mm of rainfall annually, with the bulk of the precipitation occurring between February and April, with a secondary minor wet season in July and August.
+The city averages 278 mm of rainfall annually, with the bulk of the precipitation occurring between February and April, with a secondary minor wet season in July and August associated with the northward movement of the Intertropical Convergence Zone.
+Abha gets about 11 percent of its irrigation water from rainwater harvesting.

 The highest recorded temperature was 40 C on August 25, 1983, while the lowest recorded temperature was -2 C on December 29, 1983.